qgis/QGIS-Documentation/source/docs/documentation_guidelines/index.rst

 * how to modify the texts, provide screenshots... in a compliant way
 * how to share and ensure your modifications are pushed to the official docs.

-If you are looking for general rules on contributing to QGIS project or managing repositories, you may find help at `Get Involved in the QGIS Community
+If you are looking for general information about how to contribute to the QGIS project, you may find help at `Get Involved in the QGIS Community
 <https://qgis.org/en/site/getinvolved/index.html>`_.